Skip to content

 Key Takeaway: Inject dependencies through constructors instead of creating them internally.
 This makes code testable by allowing test doubles to replace real dependencies.

 Why It Matters: Hard-coded dependencies make testing impossible without hitting real services.
-Untestable code with hard-coded dependencies tends to accumulate significantly more bugs than injectable code than injectable code.
+Untestable code with hard-coded dependencies tends to accumulate significantly more bugs than injectable code.

 Example 36: Testing Promises - Basic Resolution